-The Trust focuses on three geographical markets: Ontario, Alberta, and the mid-western and northeastern USA.
+The Trust focuses on four geographical markets; Ontario, Alberta, and the mid-western and northeastern USA.
 The target client is usually the operator of oil, gas, solution mining, natural gas storage, oil field fluid disposal or petroleum product storage wells in the province of Ontario, or a consultant providing services to these operators.
-Outside of Ontario the target clients are resource exploration companies considering new locations for investment or activity.
-Principal focus will continue to be providing information services to the oil, gas, salt, and hydrocarbon storage resources industries, both to operators, service providers and consultants.
+Outside of Ontario, the target clients are resource exploration companies considering new locations for investment or activity.
+Principal focus will continue to be providing information services to the oil, gas, salt, and hydrocarbon storage resources industries which include the operators, service providers, consultants, government and academics.

-The OGSRL will also look to target Ontario's environmental issues.
-It is believed that with the many changes in water protection legislation, in particular the Clean Water Act; there is a market within this industry for the knowledge and product available at the OGSRL.
-Environmental geoscientists in the Association of Professional Geoscientists are also potential clients for the Library's data services.
-Further the OGSRL will be able to support the initiatives under the Brownfield Legislation regarding location history for all projects.
+The OGSRL will also look to support Ontario's environmental issues resolutions.
+It is believed that with the many changes in water protection legislation, in particular the Clean Water Act; there is a market within this industry for the knowledge and products available at the OGSRL.
+Environmental geoscientists in the Association of Professional Geoscientists Ontario are also potential clients for the Library's data services.
+Further, the OGSRL will be able to support initiatives under the Brownfield Legislation regarding location history for all projects.

 Other marketing opportunities include the OPI "Ontario Oil and Gas" magazine that was released in mid 2008 at the Calgary World Oil Expo.
-It is hoped that the magazine will have distribution of 12,500 copies beyond the core Ontario market.
+The magazine had a distribution of 12,500 copies beyond the core Ontario market.
+Its articles are still being used in 2010.

-A second opportunity will be the Industry economic report that is being updated for 2009.
-It will for the first time include the cavern storage and solution mining industries.
+A second marketing opportunity will be the Industry Economic Report that is being updated for 2009.
+It will include the cavern storage and solution mining industries for the first time.
 This project is being completed in partnership with the Ontario Petroleum Institute and the Ministry of Natural Resources.

-Continued concern for CO2, may also play a role in the marketing strategy, as there is potential for limited carbon dioxide sequestration opportunities in Ontario.
+Continued concern for CO2 may also play a role in the marketing strategy as there is potential for limited carbon dioxide sequestration opportunities in Ontario.
 We will be targeting federal and provincial opportunities as they avail themselves.
-We will be working with industry on this issue as well in search of support for these opportunities.
+We will be working with industry in search of support for these opportunities.